-Please see www07.grants.gov/assets/SF424Instructions.pdf for instructions on how to complete your SF424.
-When selecting "type of applicant," if the applicant is a for-profit entity, please select "For-Profit Organization" or "Small Business" (as applicable) in the "Type of Applicant" data field.
+Please see www.org.grants.gov/assets/SF424Instructions.pdf for instructions on how to complete your SF424.
+When selecting "type of applicant," if the applicant is an for-profit entity, please select "For-Profit Organization" or "Small Business" (as applicable) in the Type of Applicant 1 data field.
 For-profit applicants also may select additional applicable categories (e.g., "Private Institution of Higher Education").